pylessard/python-can-isotp/doc/source/isotp/implementation.rst

 Parameters
 ----------

-The transport layer ``params`` parameter must be a dictionnary with the following keys.
+The transport layer ``params`` parameter must be a dictionary with the following keys.

 .. _param_stmin: